GENERAL INFORMATION:

 I work intensively with students to help achieve a high level recording of current repertoire for auditions and college applications.
 These recordings are extremely valuable for students of all disciplines applying to college as they represent the cellist's artistic accomplishments and many years of dedication and discipline.
 Students generally need extra lessons and will hire a recommend accompanist.
 Students then bring a sd card to each recording session, and the students then prepare/edit the cds or dvds on their computers.
 The goal is to know these pieces inside and out to have an excellent recording.

 Music Theory/Piano Lessons: My students should all be taking piano and especially music theory and musicianship training classes at Westminster Conservatory, Rutgers extension, or with a private tutor, workbooks and cds or computer program.
 Please discuss this with me at your lessons.
-There are many sources now online.
+There are many sources now online such as Breezin' through theory.

 Music ordering sites: www.sharmusic.com, www.johnsonstring.com, www.cellos2go.com